ibrahimpg/venomgram-server/README.md

 The same applies to lines 9-17.
 Maybe have that stuff in the middleware folder.

 * Think of handling things using only internal ID's.
 This makes it easier to allow people to change their username in the future.

-* Allow hyphens and underscores in usernames (maybe not more than one in a row though).